MarketSquare/robotframework-openapi-libcore/docs/advanced_use.md

 Unfortunately, this structure / pattern does not apply to every endpoint, not every path parameter refers to a resource id.
 Imagine we want to extend the API from our example with an endpoint that returns all the Employees that have their birthday at a given date:
 `/birthdays/${month}/${date}`.
-It should be clear that the OpenApiDriver won't be able to acquire a valid `month` and `date`.
+It should be clear that the OpenApiLibCore won't be able to acquire a valid `month` and `date`.
 The `PathPropertiesConstraint` can be used in this case:

 ```python
 class BirthdaysDto(Dto):